M.S. in Clinical Psychology

 The Clinical Psychology program offers students the option of completing two courses in child and adolescent therapy, or two courses in psychiatric rehabilitation, which focuses on working with adults who have serious mental illnesses.

 The courses in psychiatric rehabilitation emphasize the goal of improving the quality of life for the seriously mentally ill by assisting them in functioning as independently as possible.
 Students develop skills in areas such as symptom assessment, functional assessment and skills training.

 The two-course sequences in child and adolescent therapy or in psychiatric rehabilitation provide an opportunity for students to focus on treatment techniques related to a particular population.

 *Course specializations are subject to change

 A number of career options are available to graduates of the Clinical Psychology program.
 The curriculum is designed to prepare students who plan to continue their graduate studies in a doctoral program.
 The program is also designed for students who desire to complete a terminal master's degree in psychology and do not intend to become a licensed practitioner.

 Many of our graduates choose this career path and are successfully employed overseeing treatment programs in mental health agencies.
-Graduates of the Masters in Clinical Psychology program are qualified for employment in the community college system as instructors of psychology.
+Graduates of the Master of Clinical Psychology program are qualified for employment in the community college system as instructors of psychology.